PRDarkness/Project-2-Test/README.md

 After you can verify it through localhost1313

 If you don't know where the file is here's the link https://github.com/CSUN-SeniorDesign/zephyr-blog

+<h1> Team Members: </h1>
+ - Neel Patel <br>
+ - Tonny Wong <br>
+ - Hayden Wilcox <br>
+ - Daniel Hirahoka <br>